 Other courses may meet the requirement if their primary focus is the practical application.
-An example is the ST: Field Audit conducted for SIL/Wycliffe in Ivory Coast and Thailand.
-As illustrated by these courses, in order for any course to meet the internship requirement the intent of the course must be service learning through the application of principles learned in the classroom.
+Examples are the ST: Field Audit conducted for SIL/Wycliffe in Ivory Coast and Thailand and the ST: Free Enterprise and Value Creation program.
+As illustrated by these courses, in order for any course to meet the internship requirement the intent of the course must be service learning through the application of principles learned in the class-room.
 Courses with a hands-on component or service learning project are encouraged in the curriculum but they do not meet the internship requirement.
 Courses meeting the internship requirement must be approved by the department.